What does Computing look like at High Ercall?

 - Elements of computing are delivered to the Reception children, through the Early Years Foundation Stage Curriculum (Knowledge & Understanding of the World) and are incorporated into the termly topics.

-- Each class will have one discrete lesson per week teaching the fundamentals of computing-Computer Science- where possible.
+- Each class will have one discrete lesson per week teaching the fundamentals of computing.

 - Further opportunities for use of technology will link to other areas of the curriculum and be encouraged as often as possible/relevant.

-- Pupils have access to technology throughout lessons to enhance their learning and are encouraged to use these resources as and when they need them.
+- Pupils have access to technology across the curriculum to enhance their learning and are encouraged to use these resources as and when they need them.
 This includes use of laptops, ipads, cameras and digital recording devices.

 - These aspects are taught as and when necessary and are added to individual medium and short term planning at the time

-- Progression of skills document is used to inform teachers long-term planning to ensure coverage and a development of skills across the three strands.
+- The progression of skills document is used to inform teachers long-term planning to ensure coverage and a development of skills and knowledge across the three strands.